Media Technology Msc students

 After completing the course, students

-have hands-on experience with soldering and building simple electronic circuits through soldering and breadboard use;
+have hands-on experience with designing and building simple electronic circuits through soldering and breadboard use;

 can connect basic sensing and actuating circuitry to Arduino;